jynxora/linux-command-forensics-ctf-challenges/README.md

 - Find files with no read/write/execute permissions
 - Recursively extract hidden flags inside `.txt` files

-## To craete the challenge and perform by yourself: [Challenge File](https://github.com/jynxora/linux-command-forensics-ctf-challenges/tree/main/Set-up%20Challenge)
+### To create the Challenge and Perform by yourself: [ChallengeFile](https://github.com/jynxora/linux-command-forensics-ctf-challenges/tree/main/Set-up%20Challenge)

 > Designed and documented by [@jynxora](https://www.linkedin.com/in/jynxora) as part of the 700 Days of Skill journey.